Zenlytic/zenlytic-docs/docs/4_data_modeling/1_data_modeling.md

 # Overview

 To understand data modeling in Zenlytic, there are a few key concepts to grasp.
 If you've used data models like LookML before, these will be intuitive, and you'll be able to go straight to the implementation of your model.
+To better understand how to define context for Zoë, the AI analyst, check out the [tips & tricks doc](https://zenlytics.notion.site/Zo-Tips-Tricks-22675636cd8c4e73a45fd065f158db5e?pvs=4).

 ### Key concepts